Summer has slipped away. Hope you enjoyed the season. This year’s fall equinox arrives in the Northern Hemisphere on September 22.

 Average November 1 high temperature (Nuremberg): 49F

 And finally — Might we see snow before Halloween?
 Grab a coat — it could happen.
 The Old Farmer’s Almanac calls for a trace of October snow in the Northeast, Appalachians, Lower Lakes, Upper Midwest, High Plains, and Alaska.
 Expect flurries in Atlantic Canada, western Ontario, and the Canadian Prairies as well.

-The fall equinox occurs in the Northern Hemisphere on Monday, September 23, 2019 at 3:50am Eastern Daylight Time.
+The fall equinox occurs in the Northern Hemisphere on Monday, September 22, 2020.
 The actual time changes each year.
 This is the latest start to the fall equinox since 2015.